LibraryCarpentry/lc-git/episodes/04-review.md

 * illustrate the concepts discussed in the first hour
 * try to 'draw' what different commands mean
 * try to come up with synonyms for what the commands are doing.

+### Exercise - visualising git

+In group work, spend some time trying to illustrate some of the commands we've used with Git:

+* try to express git commands in a non 'git' way
+* try to visualise what commits are doing to your repository

+If you want to practise more feel free to keep practicising making changes to your file and committing the changes.
+If you want to explore more git commands, search for some more online or follow one of the suggested links below.